cryptpad/documentation/dev_guide/general.rst

 A user account is composed of a collaborative document containing the drive and a list of "pins".
 A third element is also stored for the user accounts in order to manage the password change.
 Although it is impossible to retrieve your account if the password is forgotten, it is possible to change the password if you still have access to the account.

 Contrary to classical systems where the username and the password hash are sent to the server, on CryptPad neither of these 2 pieces of information leave the user's browser.
 They are instead used as arguments for an `Scrypt key derivation function <https://en.wikipedia.org/wiki/Scrypt>`__ which provides the equivalent of a hash.
 The difference with a classical hash function is that **Scrypt is deliberately made very expensive in CPU resources** whereas a hash function must be as fast as possible.
 Since it is used to manage the user's identifiers, making it slow to execute makes it possible to block brute force attacks.
-In 2020, it takes several seconds to execute the function with a high-end computer.
+In 2021, it takes several seconds to execute the function with a high-end computer.

 Once the function is executed, we get a hash containing a series of bytes that we will use to generate login keys.
 These keys, an encryption key and a key representing a unique identifier, are used to create or retrieve a **block**.
 It's an encrypted file stored on the server and containing the real keys of the user account.

-In summary, when you **register** to CryptPad, your credentials are used to create a "block".
+In summary, when you **register** on CryptPad, your credentials are used to create a "block".
 In parallel, access keys to the user account are randomly created (a unique identifier for the account, an encryption key and a pair of signature keys to be able to modify the account data) and are then encrypted and stored in the block.
 When **logging in**, Scrypt allows us to retrieve the block identifier and to be able to decrypt it, which gives you access to your user account keys.

 When a user wants to **change their password**, there is therefore no need to migrate the whole account to a new document, only the "block" will change.
 Scrypt will indeed give us new login keys to use a new block.
 This block will be encrypted with a different encrpytion key than the first one, but the decrypted content will be the same: the keys of the user account.
 The old block is then removed.